 The new EMC (Electric Management Circuit) from Head

-Apart from the geometric shape of a ski, what is inside it is certainly the most important factor for the final performance.
-And Head has put something into the new supershapes that, at least according to their own statement, should improve the skiing performance even more, namely the so-called EMC.
+Apart from the geometric shape of a ski, the interior is certainly the most important factor for the final performance.
+Head has put something into the new Supershapes that, at least according to their own statement, should improve the skiing performance even more, namely the so-called EMC.

 Pheeewww... that sounds so complicated.
 What's the point of the whole thing anyway?
 Will we soon have to charge our skis like the smartphone battery?

 No. EMC is a further development of Head's previous "Kers" system, in which the piezo elements were only placed at the rear to give the ski a boost at the end of the turn.
 Kers was designed to provide additional dynamics, while EMC was designed to calm the skis.
 During skiing, depending on skiing style and slope conditions, a ski may start to vibrate and bend, which can lead to poor grip and unsteady, uncontrollable handling.
 EMC is intended to dampen these plastic deformations caused by vibration in electrical resistors, which in turn should significantly improve edge grip and ski control.
 In other words, skis equipped with EMC should be able to calm themselves at full speed.

 Well, so much for theory and higher physics.
 But of course we are mainly interested in how it all affects us on the slopes.
 And it has to be said: whether it's because of the new EMC or other components of the skis, such as the wood core extended into the shovel, the graphene inlay, the ski height reduced in the middle, the thicker ski ends, the solid wood core or the large-area titanal layer:

 All Supershape skis are all surprisingly firm and stable on the edge, even at a low angle and radiate an enormous sovereignty even with hard edging and high speeds.
 You also get the feeling that hits are less noticeable and that the skis can be skied with great precision and predictability.